-On day two of our recent Aberdeenshire adventure we were awake at the crack of dawn, excited at the prospect of a full days exploring ahead, and buoyed by a forecast which suggested no rain, and maybe even dare we dream – sunshine.
+On day two of our recent Aberdeenshire adventure we were awake at the crack of dawn, excited at the prospect of a full days exploring ahead.
+The forecast suggested no rain, and possibly, dare we dream – sunshine.

-Breakfast began at 9:00am – the stuff of nightmares for us, especially during the long summer days when the sun rises early.
+Breakfast service started at 9:00am.
+The stuff of nightmares for us, especially during the long summer days when the sun rises early.

 Food eaten at an indigestion inducing speed, we were finally on the road at 9:45am – arghhhh so late!